ultralytics/ultralytics/docs/en/help/contributing.md

 # Contributing to Ultralytics Open-Source YOLO Repositories

-First of all, thank you for your interest in contributing to Ultralytics open-source YOLO repositories!
-Your contributions will help improve the project and benefit the community.
-This document provides guidelines and best practices to get you started.
+Thank you for your interest in contributing to Ultralytics open-source YOLO repositories!
+Your contributions will enhance the project and benefit the entire community.
+This document provides guidelines and best practices to help you get started.

 ## Table of Contents